...

 For Black female voiceover talent terms like “urban”, “ghetto”, or “sassy” have been overused to cue a particular and often stereotypical performance.
 As an actor, it would be much more helpful to give us fully realized characters to play or specific audiences to aim to reach and let us find the appropriate tone the same way any other actor would.
 Allowing actors the freedom to challenge and possibly exceed expectations is a great way to get an honest and truly stand-out performance.

 Diversity means more than just including images of diverse characters while ignoring diversity when casting actors.
-Being invisible to the audience should not equate to being overlooked as an artist.
+Being invisible to the audience should not equate to being overlooked as an artist or ignoring diversity in voice acting.

 Many actors love the challenge of playing roles different from who they are in real life but we still need more opportunities for actors who are often left out of casting considerations, even for characters who reflect their own identities.
 Downplaying or dismissing this can not only lead to less impactful performances but also may limit your access to amazing new talent.